aviors902/DES/README.md

 ## Execution

+Start the program using python3.
+Both DESEncryption and DESDecryption will ask you for a file.
+Use full paths.
+The file should be .txt format, and laid out in the same way as the sample.txt file.

-Input from assignment will automatically be used.
-Results of the avalance effect will be put into the console.
-The script performs encryption and decryption.
+Results of the avalance effect will be put into a file, and the filepath will be

+DESEncryption performs encryption and DESDecryption performs decryption.

 ## References